nhazelton/GTNav/README.md

 # GTNav
-The implementation of a fully-functional campus navigation app for iOS and Android systems Part of a Junior Design Project
+The implementation of a fully-functional campus navigation app for iOS and Android systems.
+Part of a Junior Design Project.

 <<<<<<< HEAD
 ¯\_(ツ)_/¯